The death toll in Gaza surpasses 10,000 as the conflict enters a second month

 TEL AVIV, Israel — The conflict between Israel and Hamas has reached a gruesome milestone: More than 10,000 people have died in Gaza in the four weeks since the conflict began.

-On Monday, the Ministry of Health in Gaza reported more than 10,000 people killed — most of them women and children.
+On Monday, the Ministry of Health in Gaza reported more than 10,000 people killed — most of them women and children — in the besieged territory.
+In the West Bank, 155 people have been killed since Oct.
+7, the health ministry says.

+There have been more than 100 attacks on health care facilities according to several humanitarian groups,including the U.N. agency for Palestinian refugees, or UNRWA.

+The groups also reported 88 workers with UNRWA have been killed since Oct.
+7, "the highest number of United Nations fatalities ever recorded in a single conflict."

 This all started nearly one month ago, on Oct.
 7, when Hamas attacked several communities in Israel, killing 1,400 people and kidnapping around 240 people.